Travel anxiety tips: How to manage fear of traveling

 Get organized

-Planning ahead can help with travel stress.
-Start with a packing list for clothes and toiletries, plus a general to-do list and budget.
-These steps can reduce travel anxiety that may arise as your departure date gets closer.
+Planning ahead can help with ease travel stress. anxiety that may arise as your departure date gets closer.

 • Print your itinerary: If you lost your phone, what would you do?
 It’s a good idea to print info like flight numbers, hotel confirmations, and important phone numbers and addresses — just in case.
+Sharing your itinerary with a trusted person can give you peace of mind.
+Knowing that someone is aware of your plans can be reassuring if you run into unexpected changes or delays.

 Practice self-care

 With so many travel details to work out, it’s easy to forget to take care of yourself.
 Be sure to get a good night’s sleep before your trip.
-Eat well and drink plenty of water the day before (avoid alcohol, sugar, and caffeine if you can).
+Eat well and drink plenty of water the day before.
+Avoid alcohol, sugar, and caffeine if you can.
 Try to pack healthy snacks, too.
 Solid foods — like carrots, dried fruits, and granola — are usually allowed through airport security.
 Or if you’re taking a road trip, fill a cooler.

 Self-care also means managing stress.
 Fortunately, there are plenty of quick ways to relax anytime, anywhere: